 There is no way to determine the precision of the implementation from within a Python program.
 For example, in the CPython implementation, it’s implemented as a C double which is approximately 53 bits of precision.

-E.5.2 Guidance to language users
+6.4.2 Guidance to language users

 Use floating-point arithmetic only when absolutely needed;